For the week of Monday, Dec. 14, 2009

 Sarah was the lucky winner of the NMU Alumni Association Grand Prize Basket.

 Here's a look at some of the happy graduates.

 NMU will offer a tuition credit to resident undergraduate students with the $1.3 million in stimulus funds the university is scheduled to receive through the American Recovery and Reinvestment Act of 2009.
 The NMU Board of Trustees approved the recommendation at its meeting last week (Dec.
 10-11).
 The plan is to apply the credit, which will average about $190 for full-time students, to the fall 2010 semester.

 "The legislation that is providing the funding requires universities to use it to either mitigate increases in tuition and fees for students who are Michigan residents or to improve university learning facilities," said Gavin Leach, vice president for Finance and Administration.
 “We wanted to help Northern students because of the economic climate.
 These funds will directly assist students attending the university."

 Five NMU professors were honored recently for their scholarly or creative activities, teaching and innovative use of technology.

-Award recipients were (pictured from left): Suzanne Standerford (Education), excellence in teaching; Beverly Matherne (English) and James Cantrill (CAPS), excellence in scholarship; Katherine Hanson (English), excellence in teaching; and Patricia Hogan, who recieved the TLC award for her effective use of the laptop computer in the academic environment.
+Award recipients were (pictured from left): Suzanne Standerford (Education), excellence in teaching; Beverly Matherne (English) and James Cantrill (CAPS), excellence in scholarship; Katherine Hanson (English), excellence in teaching; and Patricia Hogan, who received the TLC award for her effective use of mobile devices in the academic environment.